-Major positive effect ++
+Major positive effect +

 Positive effect +

 Neutral effect 0

-Negative effect -
+Negative effect

-Major negative effect
+Major negative effect G/

 Uncertain or unknown impact ?

 Both positive and negative effect +/-

 Major positive and negative effects ++/

-A short discussion of the assessment and proposed mitigations is included after Table 28 and takes into consideration any cumulative impacts, secondary impacts, synergistic impacts and whether there short longer term are or issues.
+A short discussion of the assessment and proposed mitigations is included after Table 28 and takes into consideration any cumulative impacts, secondary impacts, synergistic impacts and whether there are short or longer term issues.